Should your small business join a local chamber of commerce?

-Because each Chamber caters to similar businesses, there are thousands of them across the United States, and each is completely different.
-There are also different levels of chambers.
+Because each Chamber caters to similar businesses, there are thousands of them across the United States, and each is entirely different.

 For example, the U.S. Chamber of Commerce is a national group that serves all kinds of American businesses.

 Now that you know what a chamber of commerce is, you may be wondering what exactly it does.
 What is the purpose of a chamber of commerce?
 That's a good question.

-The short answer is to serve and advocate for businesses in a certain area or industry.
+The short answer is: to serve and advocate for businesses in a certain area or industry.
 However, there are many different chambers across the nation, all with slightly different missions.

 On a national scale, the U.S. Chamber of Commerce represents businesses of all types from across the United States.

-They all share one thing—they count on the Chamber to be their voice in Washington, D.C.”.
-So, the mission of the U.S. Chamber is to speak for American businesses in Congress.
+Therefore, the mission of the U.S. Chamber is to speak for American businesses in Congress.

 State-level chambers often have similar missions.
 Let's continue to use the Ohio Chamber of Commerce as an example.

-Their mission states, "As the state's leading business advocate and resource, the Ohio Chamber of Commerce aggressively champions free enterprise, economic competitiveness and growth for the benefit of all Ohioans”.
+Their mission states, "As the state's leading business advocate and resource, the Ohio Chamber of Commerce aggressively champions free enterprise, economic competitiveness, and growth for the benefit of all Ohioans."

 The Greater Cleveland Partnership, Cleveland's Chamber of Commerce, is one of the largest metropolitan chambers in the United States.

-Their website states that, “We're focused on driving the economic vitality of our region through building a strong and thriving climate for the broad business community, including small businesses, middle-market companies and large corporations."
+Their website states, "We're focused on driving the economic vitality of our region through building a strong and thriving climate for the broad business community, including small businesses, middle-market companies, and large corporations."

 For small businesses, there is the Council for Smaller Enterprises (COSE) which advocates for small businesses in the greater Cleveland area.

-Most local chambers are nonprofit, private organizations, so they rely on funds from membership dues, donations, and fundraising to keep the lights on.
+Most local chambers are nonprofit, private organizations, so they rely on membership dues, donations, and fundraising to keep the lights on.